taverianov/cloudlinux-documentation/docs/solo/installation/README.md

 The summary screen displays links to other configuration screens, those links can be in several different states, which are graphically indicated:

-- Grayed out link means that the installer is currently updating this sections.
+- Grayed-out link means that the installer is currently updating this section.
   Please wait a little before accessing this section.

 - A warning symbol next to an icon means that a screen requires your attention before you start the installation.

-- Links without warning symbol mean that screen does not require your attention.
+- Links without a warning symbol mean that the screen does not require your attention.
-  You can still change your settings in these screens, but it is not required to start installation.
+  You can still change your settings in these screens, but it is not required to start the installation.

 #### Installation source